austind/retryhttp/README.md

 ## Contributing

 Contributions welcome!
 Bug fixes and minor tweaks can jump straight to a [pull request](https://github.com/austind/retryhttp/compare).
 For more involved changes, [open an issue](https://github.com/austind/retryhttp/issues/new/choose) and let's chat about your idea.
-Looking forward to working with you!
+Thanks for your contribution!